Turtlesome/GithubAPI/README.md

 All four endpoints are shown below:

-* GET all public repositories owned by a user and saves them to json file
+* GET all public repositories owned by a user and save them to json file

   `http://localhost:8000/users/{user_id}/repos`